GernotBoege/FIWARE-interactive/M04/commands.md

 docker-compose up -d

 ## Check the root URL of YOUR page in a Browser
-- For my example it is: http://130.206.118.215:8000
+- For my example it is: http://130.206.118.215:8000 (Change to your individual IP-Address)
-- Please replace with your individual IP-Address

-## Stop all containers from detached mode + clean up images and volumes
+## Stop ALL containers from detached mode + clean up images and volumes
 docker-compose down
-docker rmi $(docker images -q)

-## Watch out this command means data loss of data in the volumes
-docker volume rm $(docker volume ls -q)